Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 </article>
 <article>
   <a href="/blog/enneagram/enneagram-type-9"><b>Type 9- The Peacemaker:</b></a>
-  <p>"Elon is doing some great things, but I wish he'd be more harmonious in how he goes about it.
+  <p>"Elon is doing some great things, but I wish he'd be less careless.
 The way he communicates, especially on social media, can be divisive.
 Still, it's hard not to admire his vision for a better world."</p>
 </article>

 ## Wrap up

 As we've journeyed through the complex and fascinating world of Elon Musk, a quintessential Enneagram Type 5, it's clear that his insatiable thirst for knowledge and innovation has not only shaped his life but also revolutionized multiple industries.
-Yet, even a man of his stature grapples with the same fears and stressors we all do.
-So, as you go about your day, ponder this: How do you approach life?
+Yet, even a man of his stature grapples with the same fears and stressors.
+So, ponder this as you go about your day: How do you approach life?
 Are you an Elon in the making, driven by a relentless quest for understanding?
 Or perhaps your path is entirely different, colored by your unique personality traits.
 Either way, take a moment to introspect.
 Knowing yourself is the first step to making your indelible mark on the world.

 <svelte:head>